Spring Champion Stakes

 Run over 2000m for $500,000 at Randwick, the Spring Champion Stakes is typically won by nicely-bred horses which have been earmarked for races such as the Caulfield Cup and Melbourne Cup.
 The Victoria Derby also plays a big part in the race with three Derby winners taking out the Spring Champion Stakes earlier in their preparations.

 Due to its scheduling during the Sydney spring carnival, the punters have found it hard to find winners over the last 10 years.
-Vanbrugh was a popular winner in 2015, but there was a host of long-shot winners taking it out prior which adds to the excitement every year.
+Vanbrugh was a popular winner in 2015 and Shadow Hero in 2019, but there was a host of long-shot winners taking it out prior which adds to the excitement every year.

 It’s run in early October en route to the Victoria Derby three weeks later so punters should be looking towards horses which are on the improve.

 After her upset win in the Flight Stakes, Montefilia has come up a $3.40 favourite in a race where she is one of only two fillies in the field.
 The Gloaming winner Love Tap is on the second line of beating at $3.70 and will be looking to keep his undefeated record in tact.
 Whilst Cherry Tortoni will come up from Melbourne and try and ruin the Sydney siders party and has come up at $6.00 to be on the third line of betting to continue his campaign towards a run in the Derby.
 Every other runner is in double figures, with many stepping well up in class.